-‘General Hospital’ Spoilers: Nina Smashes Valentin Watch – Curtis Discovers Hidden Bug
+‘General Hospital’ Spoilers: Nina Smashes Valentin Watch, Curtis Discovers Hidden Bug

 — Nathan ღ Maxie ???? (@NathanAndMaxie) May 10, 2017

 To be fair, we know from General Hospital history that Valentin had a speech impediment when he was younger.
-Was it that that caused the Greek to hesitate or was that a subliminal psychological slip because Valentin does want to bed down with Anna again?
-Either way, Nina walks out on Valentin again today and this time it seems permanent.
-Nathan West (Ryan Paevey) is at his sister’s side.
+Was this what caused the Greek to hesitate or was that a subliminal psychological slip because Valentin does want to bed down with Anna again?
+Either way, Nina walks out on Valentin again today, and this time it seems permanent.
+Anna listens with interest as this all goes down.

 Nina Drowns Her Worries In Booze

 After walking out on Valentin and swearing this time it’s for good, Nina heads over to the Metro Court bar to drown her sorrows, according to General Hospital spoilers from Soaps She Knows.
-Nina is morose because Anna kicked her butt the other day when Nina told her to stay away from Valentin and now the British spy has stalked her way into ruining their marriage.
+Nina is morose because Anna kicked her butt the other day when Nina told her to stay away from Valentin, and now the British spy has stalked her way into ruining their marriage.

 Nina is worried about Valentin and Anna.
 Nathan thinks she should leave him. #GH pic.twitter.com/jSdi9Jtxd5